shanep/cs117-p5-starter/README.md

 - Create the implementation of the SmartPhone class using the source file, SmartPhone.cpp.
 - The file header is required for the SmartPhone declaration and implementation file only.
 - Be as efficient as possible.

+## Task 2 - Unit testing

+In the textbook (chapter 7.10) you learned how to test a class to make sure that everything works correctly.
+Reference figure 7.10.1 for an example on how to test all the properties of the class that you just wrote.

+Write your unit tests in `main.cpp` to test all three classes and test all methods.
+You will want to test the accessors and mutators to ensure that your class is correct.
+The sample output below shows you what your test bench should look like when you are finished.

 ### Sample output